Madaniarias/Project_2/README.md

 ## Existing Tools

--For loops
+- For loops
--Functions
+- Functions
--While loops
+- While loops
--If statements
+- If statements
--Unicodes (color)
+- Unicodes (color)
--Libraries: Matplotlib, Numpy, Datetime, Requests, Adafruit_DHT -Graphical desktop-sharing system: VCN Viewer
+- Libraries: Matplotlib, Numpy, Datetime, Requests, Adafruit_DHT
+- Graphical desktop-sharing system: VCN Viewer
--API server
+- API server
--CVS files
+- CVS files
--Pycharm
+- Pycharm

 ## Techniques applied

--Matplotlib library for plotting graphs
+- Matplotlib library for plotting graphs
--Numpy library for mathematical processes and equations -Using Graphical desktop-sharing system VCN Viewer to work with Raspberry Pi 4 -Logging in to and reading data from an online api server and posting data to it.
+- Numpy library for mathematical processes and equations
+- Using Graphical desktop-sharing system VCN Viewer to work with Raspberry Pi 4
+- Logging in to and reading data from an online api server and posting data to it.
--Datetime library to access times
+- Datetime library to access times
--Requests library to request data from server -Reading/Appending/writting csv files
+- Requests library to request data from server
+- Reading/Appending/writting csv files
--Adafruit_DHT to wrok with Adafruit DHT series sensors -Plotting graph for median, mean, maximum, minimum, standard deviation and a non linear model using python.
+- Adafruit_DHT to wrok with Adafruit DHT series sensors
+- Plotting graph for median, mean, maximum, minimum, standard deviation and a non linear model using python.
--Smoothing the data form teh graphs to get a easier to understand graph.
+- Smoothing the data form teh graphs to get a easier to understand graph.
--Using dictionaries and keys to store specific data and retrieve it when necessary
+- Using dictionaries and keys to store specific data and retrieve it when necessary

 ## Sources